-Before we jump into setting up your own servers with VMM or setting up our domains in the Hestia control panel, let’s go over some basic concepts about how the Internet works.
+Before we jump into setting up your own servers with Virtual Machine Manager or setting up our domains in the Hestia control panel, let’s go over some basic concepts about how the Internet works.

 We should start by defining our terms.
-While some of these topics are familiar from other contexts, there are many terms used when talking about domain names and DNS that aren’t used too often in other areas of computing.
+While some of these terms may be familiar from other contexts, there are many terms used when talking about domain names and DNS that you may have never heard before.

 ".test" is recommended for use in testing of DNS code.